 As humans, we’ve evolved to communicate with each other, not with abstractions.
 This is why we tend to humanise brands, to think of a brand as a living entity with a mind of its own.

 But while an organisation is not “human” in any sense of the word, it must still be taught to impersonate a human being.
-As a professional communicator, this is essentially what I do for a living.

 And make no mistake about it: